stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 The meeting is also designed to discuss any concerns that you may have about the fall term or any goals that you may have going forward into the winter term.
 If there are particular things you would like to work on in your writing, please come prepared to discuss them.

-To sign up for a session, [follow this link]() and place your name in a slot.
+To sign up for a session, [use the schedule here](https://docs.google.com/spreadsheets/d/1jSvZOU4cw-_TqmaL5x5xVUL_4DQYk8YUQVgHkbHhQaw/edit?usp=sharing).
 All meetings will be held in my office hour Zoom room.

 ---